vplesko/OrbLang/docs/references/reference_orb_operators_nonunary.md

 Performs iteratively from left to right.
 Each iteration performs its comparison on the next pair of left and right-hand side operands, until all operands are used.
 If any comparison is not satisfied, stops the instructions and returns `false`.
 Otherwise, returns `true` after the last iteration.

-On each iteration, attempts to implicitly casts the right-hand side operand to the type of the left-hand side operand.
+On each iteration, attempts to implicitly cast the right-hand side operand to the type of the left-hand side operand.
 If that is not allowed, implicitly casts the left-hand side operand to the type of the right-hand side operand.
 The implicit casting is preserved for use by the next iteration.

 If `op` is `!=`, there must be exactly two operands (it is not variadic).